Have you ever coughed out a yellow, hard, stinky mass onto the floor, into your shoulder or into your hands?

 Well, you may have coughed out a tonsil stone!

 Tonsil stones are calcified masses of bacteria, dead skin cells, food and debris.
 They are usually small, but sizes vary.
 These particles get lodges into the clefts, pockets or pits of the tonsil, where they coagulate and calcify (calcium hardens the particles into a matrix) over time.
 The tonsils make a perfect hiding spot for these stinky stones.
 Unfortunately, the stones can cause tonsil inflammation.

 Poor dental hygiene, large tonsils, tonsils with many grooves/pits, chronic sinus issues, or chronic tonsillitis are all associated with tonsil stones.

 Tonsil stones are typically diagnosed via an x-ray or intra-oral inspection.

 Typically, they don’t cause problems.
 They may cause a sore throat or ear pain.
-The most common symptom is bad breathe.
+The most common symptom/complaint is bad breathe.

 Saltwater gargles are a great option.
 Alternatively, you could use a q-tip or waterpik to remove the stone.
 Tongue brushing may be a useful adjunct to your dental hygiene regimen.